pcabrales/prototwin-pet/README.md

 ### Step 0: Select a Patient 🧑‍⚕️

-#### Option A (for testing purposes): Use the Head and Neck Data Provided by MatRad from the CORT Dataset
+#### Option A (for testing purposes): Use the Head and Neck Data Provided by MatRad from the [CORT](https://academic.oup.com/gigascience/article/3/1/2047-217X-3-37/2682969) Dataset
-- You only need to load `HEAD_AND_NECK.mat` in MatRad, which is included in the phantoms folder of the `matRad-master`.
+- You only need to load `HEAD_AND_NECK.mat` in MatRad, which is included in the `phantoms` folder of the `matRad-master`.

 #### Option B: Use External Data
-The data should contain the CT and RTSTRUCTs with the OAR and target tumor volumes in DICOM format In our submitted article, we selected patient HN-CHUM-018 from the [Head-Neck-PET-CT dataset](https://www.cancerimagingarchive.net/collection/head-neck-pet-ct/), which is available to the public but requires registration and approval.
+The data should contain the CT and RTSTRUCTs with the OAR and target tumor volumes in DICOM format In our study, we selected patient HN-CHUM-018 from the [Head-Neck-PET-CT dataset](https://www.cancerimagingarchive.net/collection/head-neck-pet-ct/), which is available to the public but requires registration and approval.
 -  `INFOclinical_HN_Version2_30may2018.xlsx` file is used to select the patient.
 - `metadata.csv` to find the CT and RTSTRUCT files.
 - In a single folder, place the CT (`dcm` files for each axial slice) and RTSTRUCT (single `dcm` file) for MatRad processing.
 In this case: `/path/to/HeadPlans/HN-CHUM-018/data/matRad-HN-CHUM-018`.
-Also move the `CT` folder with the  `dcm` slices to `/path/to/HeadPlans/HN-CHUM-018/data/CT`.
+Also, move the `CT` folder with the  `dcm` slices to `/path/to/HeadPlans/HN-CHUM-018/data/CT`.
 - Run `matRadGUI` in MATLAB and click "Load DICOM" in the Workflow box (top left).
 Select the directory with the click on the patient ID.
 - Save the .mat file by clicking "Import".
 Save it to `/path/to/matRad-master/phantoms/HN-CHUM-018.mat`.

 ### Step 1: MatRad for Treatment Planning 🎛️
-- After installing matRad, copy the provided `generate_dataset/matRad_head_protons.m` file to the matRad-master base directory and run it.
+- After installing matRad, copy the provided `generate_dataset/matRad_head_protons.m` file to the `matRad-master` base directory and run it.
 This is basically the same example as provided in the `/matRad/examples/matRad_example5_protons.m` script, which you can find directly [here](https://github.com/e0404/matRad/blob/master/examples/matRad_example5_protons.m), but with the code to save the output parameters for the Monte Carlo simulation and the optimization angles for the article's HN-CHUM-018 patient.

 ### Step 2: Generate Dataset 🛠️
 Run the dataset generation script, changing the `USER-DEFINED PR0TOTWIN-PET PARAMETERS` inside the script as needed: